Self-Hosting

 Background

+In the wake of AI mass-scraping, ubiquitous tracking and privacy concerns, I started migrating to more privacy-focused, ideally EU-based solutions for my personal data.
 I settled on self-hosting and migrating my data over to alternatives to Instagram, Youtube, Netflix or Spotify.
-I previously ran a few services on an Intel NUC hosted in my own flat and served over a tunnel, however it could not promise availability or throughput I would need.
+I previously ran a few private services on an Intel NUC hosted in my own flat and served over a Wireguard tunnel.
+Expanding that setup was not viable as it would not scale well for hosting some of the services I had in mind (Peertube being one), and I did not want to provide an ingress into my private network.

 Cloud

-- 12vCores, 48 GB RAM VPS where all services are hosted
+• 12 vCores, 48 GB RAM VPS where all services are hosted

 Both VPSes use Yunohost to manage deployment of applications.
 The main VPS’s applications include: